jalejandro3/pasaporte-cultural-backend/README.md

 - ⬜ Raise PHPStan level gradually (5 → 6 → 7…) as code allows, clearing baseline entries

 #### Wiring not directly tested
-- ⬜ Container binding (`ParticipationRepository` → `EloquentParticipation Repository`) has no dedicated test; covered indirectly by the end-to-end feature test in slice piece 8
+- ⬜ Container binding (`ParticipationRepository` → `EloquentParticipationRepository`) has no dedicated test; covered indirectly by the end-to-end feature test in slice piece 15

 #### Core audit findings (not blocking the slice)
 - ⬜ `ShowActivity` does not handle activity-not-found (same null bug fixed in ChangeUserRole)